Kees1958/DownloadSentinel/README.md

 _________________________  PERMISSIONS

 1. Download - because it has to intercept downloads
-2. Storage  - because it saves your personal Virus Total API key and a small (max 10) domain whitelist
+2. Storage  - because it saves your Virus Total API key and domain whitelist
-3. Host permission for wwww.virustotal.com - because it checks the reputation of the download URL
+3. Host permission for wwww.virustotal.com - because it checks the reputation of the download URL at VT

 _________________________  PRIVACY